Church Multiplication School

 Church Multiplication School is led by Gary Irby, church planting director for the Northwest Baptist Convention and Seattle Church Planting.
 He has been instrumental in starting multiple churches through his work as a church planter in Washington and Oregon, a church staff member, mentor, supervisor, consultant and church planting director.

-He leads the Northwest Church Planting Coalition comprised of church planting leaders for more than 15 denominations and networks and leads seminars and conferences throughout North America.
+He leads the Northwest Church Planting Coalition comprised of church planting leaders for more than 15 denominations, and networks and leads seminars and conferences throughout North America.

-Also at CMS is Natalie Hammond, church planting administrator with Irby for more than 16 years.
+Also at CMS will be Natalie Hammond, church planting administrator with Irby for more than 16 years.
 She coordinates and hosts church planting events and training, as well as a nationwide conference for church planting catalysts.
 She also manages the application and assessment process for the Northwest Baptist Convention, manages regional websites, hosts events and oversees planter and wives care (specifically in the Seattle area).